Marine-based research opportunities

 More Information

-For more information on the project and to apply, please contact Francis Binney and Sam Blampied: f.binney@gov.je / s.blampied2@gov.je
+This project is currently fully subscribed.
+For information on similar projects and to apply, please contact Sam Blampied: s.blampied2@gov.je

 Marine Resources are looking for an undergraduate or masters student to continue research on Jersey's intertidal seagrass beds.
 This project has been successfully run since 2013 and is ideal for under and postgraduate students in search of field and laboratory work with large datasets.
 Originally based on the French Water Framework Directive monitoring methodology, the project monitors the health of three of Jersey’s intertidal seagrass beds via a combination of fieldwork (using quadrats and sediment cores) and laboratory and computer-based analysis.
 Results from this project have been impressive and the first five years’ monitoring are in the process of being published.
 The field and lab work are flexible and can be fitted around summer work.